 Cash and cash equivalents, receivables, deposits and restricted cash are classified as loans and receivables and are carried at amortized cost.
-Accounts payable and accrued liabilities, long-term debt, agreements payable, and convertible debt with conversion features be presented as equity are classified as other financial liabilities and are carried at amortized cost.
-Convertible promissory notes with conversion features presented as liabilities, warrants that have an exercise price different than the functional currency are presented as liabilities and other embedded derivatives are classified as fair value through profit or loss and measured at fair value.
+Accounts payable and accrued liabilities and agreements payable, are classified as other financial liabilities and are carried at amortized cost.
+Loan Facility measured at fair value through profit or loss and warrants issued in a private placement that have an exercise price different than the Company's functional currency are presented as liabilities and classified as fair value through profit or loss and measured at fair value.